Tax Benefit on Second Home Loan

 Tax benefits for a second house

-The IT Act classifies properties into two types, self-occupied, and rented.
-It does not distinguish between a commercial and residential property.
-The Act considers income from all properties under the head, 'Income from House Property.'
+The IT Act classifies properties into two types: self-occupied and rented.
+It does not distinguish between commercial and residential properties.
+The Act considers income from all properties under the heading 'Income from House Property.'

 From the financial year 2019-20 onwards, the individual can show two houses as self-occupied.
 A property is considered self-occupied under the following circumstances.